rocket-pool/RPIPs/RPIPs/RPIP-18.md

 ### Conflicts of Interest
 - The GMC SHALL abide by the following processes to minimize conflicts of interest:
     - Any GMC member SHALL NOT score, vote on, or participate in GMC discussions about any retrospective award for which they are nominated.
-They may participate in the ratifying snapshot vote.
+They MAY participate in the ratifying snapshot vote.
     - Any GMC member who submits a grant application SHALL abstain from scoring, voting on, or participating in GMC discussions about any grants during the application period for which they are an applicant.
 They may participate in the ratifying snapshot vote.
 They may also score, vote, and participate in discussions in future rounds during which their grant is ongoing, provided they have not submitted an application during that round for any new grants.